Michigan

 - Demand deposit or other financial account number, combined with a security code, access code, or password that permits access to the account

-The definition specifically covers "computerized personal information," though proposed amendments in SB 360-364 would expand this to include personal information in any medium.
+The definition currently covers computerized personal information.
+Proposed amendments in SB 360-364 would expand this to personal information in any medium and would add passport numbers and individually identifiable health-care records as protected categories.

 Notice Requirements

-There is one important exception.
-If a person or agency determines that the security breach has not caused and is not likely to cause substantial loss or injury to, or result in identity theft with respect to, one or more Michigan residents, notification is not required.
+One exception applies.
+If a person or agency determines that the breach has not caused and is not likely to cause substantial loss or injury to, or result in identity theft with respect to, one or more Michigan residents, notification is not required.

 Penalties for Noncompliance